 - Upon arrival to reduce the introduction of germs.

 - Before handling food.

 - After handling food.

 - After doing any dirty tasks such as cleaning.

-- After removing gloves.

 - After going to the toilet.

 - After giving first aid.

 - Before and after giving each child medication.
 If giving medication to more than one child between each child.

-- Before going home to prevent taking germs home.